devnamdev2003/angular-expense-tracker/README.md

 All user data is stored using the **browser’s LocalStorage API**, ensuring:

-* No need for backend/server.
+* ✅ No need for a backend or server
-* Fast read/write operations.
+* ⚡ Fast read/write operations
-* Data remains available between app sessions.
+* 🔒 Data stays on the user's device for privacy and control

 ---